stephensmalley/seabee/docs/docs/implementation.md

    At a minimum, it should contain the info used to make the access control decision.
 1. Create a logging function in `bpf/src/seabee_enforce/self_enforce_log.h`.
    Follow the pattern of the other functions already present.
-   Instantiate the struct from step 2 and send it to the ringbuffer.
+   Instantiate the struct from step 2 and send it to the ring buffer.
    Use the `log_type` defined in the first step to aid the C-to-Rust translation.
 1. Replace `bpf_printk` calls with the new log function.
    Choose a `reason` and a `level` for each call.